Skip to main content

 Technical Analysis

 CVE-2025-11549 is a stack-based buffer overflow vulnerability identified in the Tenda W12 router firmware version 3.0.0.6(3948).
-The flaw resides in the wifiMacFilterSet function located in the /goform/modules path of the HTTP Request Handler component.
-Specifically, the vulnerability arises from improper validation and handling of the mac argument passed to this function, which allows an attacker to overwrite the stack memory.
-This type of vulnerability can lead to arbitrary code execution, denial of service, or complete device compromise.
-The vulnerability is remotely exploitable without requiring authentication or user interaction, making it highly dangerous.
-The CVSS 4.0 base score is 8.7, reflecting high severity due to network attack vector, low attack complexity, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
-Although no confirmed exploits have been observed in the wild, the public disclosure of exploit details increases the likelihood of exploitation attempts.
-The affected product, Tenda W12, is a consumer and small office/home office (SOHO) Wi-Fi 6 router, commonly used for wireless networking.
-The vulnerability could be leveraged by attackers to gain unauthorized control over the router, intercept or manipulate network traffic, or disrupt network services.
+The vulnerability resides in the wifiMacFilterSet function located in the /goform/modules directory, which is part of the HTTP Request Handler component.
+Specifically, the vulnerability arises from improper validation and handling of the 'mac' argument passed to this function, allowing an attacker to craft a specially malformed HTTP request that causes a stack buffer overflow.
+This overflow can overwrite the stack memory, potentially enabling remote code execution or denial of service.
+The attack vector is network-based (AV:N), requiring no user interaction (UI:N) and no authentication (AT:N), making it highly accessible to remote attackers.
+The CVSS 4.0 base score is 8.7, reflecting high impact on confidentiality, integrity, and availability due to the potential for full device compromise.
+The vulnerability has been publicly disclosed, though no known exploits have been observed in the wild yet.
+The lack of available patches at the time of disclosure increases the urgency for mitigation.
+This vulnerability could be exploited to gain control over the router, intercept or manipulate network traffic, or disrupt network services.

 Potential Impact